natgo/wt-wiki-scraper/wikitext-transpiled/fleet/HMS%20Vega.md

 <!-- ''Some ships are fitted with weapons of various calibres.
 Secondary armaments are defined as weapons chosen with the control <code>Select secondary weapon</code>.
 Evaluate the secondary armaments and give advice on how to use them.
 Describe the ammunition available for the secondary armament.
 Provide recommendations on how to use them and which ammunition to choose.
 Remember that any anti-air armament, even heavy calibre weapons, belong in the next section.
 If there is no secondary armament, remove this section.'' -->
 {{main|20 mm/70 Oerlikon Mk.II (20 mm)}}

 Four single-mount 20 mm/70 Oerlikon Mk.II autocannons make up the secondary armament of the Vega.
-These are good at combating air targets and costal vessels due to their high rate of fire and adequate overall damage output.
+These are good at combating air targets and coastal vessels due to their high rate of fire and adequate overall damage output.
 These guns are only limited by the rather small number of them available on the Vega, and thus can't be completely relied upon as a complete defence against fast targets.

 * '''Universal:''' {{Annotation|HEF-T|High-explosive fragmentation tracer}}{{-}}{{Annotation|HEF-I|High-explosive fragmentation incendiary}}{{-}}{{Annotation|AP-T|Armour-piercing tracer}}
 * '''20 mm HE:''' {{Annotation|HEF-T|High-explosive fragmentation tracer}}{{-}}{{Annotation|HEF-I|High-explosive fragmentation incendiary}}{{-}}{{Annotation|AP-T|Armour-piercing tracer}}{{-}}{{Annotation|HEF-I|High-explosive fragmentation incendiary}}